top of page

 Teaching Philosophy

 A mentor of mine once described his directing approach as building a playground for his actors, releasing them to explore within it, and stepping in as necessary to make sure they stay safe and remember the game they are playing.
-As an emerging artist, fresh out of undergrad, this resonated with me and uplifted my idea of theatre-making and actor training.
+This imagery resonated with me and uplifted my idea of theatre-making and actor training.
 I brought this mindset into my graduate school experience and refined it in my teaching approach.
-I seek for the rehearsals I lead, and classrooms I teach, to embrace all identities and learning styles.
+In the educational playground, I create, I strive to embrace all identities and learning styles with flexibility and enthusiasm.

 This ideal of flexibility thrives when placed upon a firm foundation of clear communication and academic structure.
 While independent and unfettered exploration energizes my work, I respect the roles of structure and rigor in artistic growth.
-With vocal and movement certifications and other tools, I craft a creative jungle gym through which students delve into their roadblocks and expressive potential.
-My classroom provides a space for introverted as well as extroverted artists, and we value quiet reflection equally to group exploration.
-Students address physical roadblocks and expand their expressive versatility with tools like Chekhov and yoga.
-They reignite their childlike curiosity with Lessac Kinesensics and devised work.
-Mutual respect is at the heart of our classroom ethos, so bodily autonomy, clear communication of intent, and compassionate language drive our discussions.
-This structure hones students’ impulses into repeatable techniques that also allows space for spontaneity.
+With a vocal certification as a Lessac Practitioner and training in Knight-Thompson Speechwork, I craft a creative jungle gym that enlightens students to their expressive potential.
+My accent training employs Lessac and IPA to teach precise and culturally conscious dialects to students with diverse learning needs.
+I empower students to advocate for themselves with tools I gained from my Consent Forward Artist certification (IDC) and trauma-informed yoga teacher training (RYT 200).
+My classroom provides a space for introverted as well as extroverted artists, and I encourage multiple forms of engagement.
+Mutual respect is at the heart of our classroom ethos which creates a brave environment for discussing complex topics.
+This structure hones students’ impulses into repeatable techniques and allows space for spontaneity.

 Theatre training should be a time for developing students’ artistic modus operandi instead of clipping their wings with dated industry-casting practices and theatrical canon.
-I expose students to plays that shed light on underrepresented stories and nurture their collaborative spirits.
-In this way, they build the confidence to reimagine classics to include their perspectives and the courage to tell new stories.
-I make room to cast beyond gender-based limitations and have open communication with nonbinary actors so their identities are honored in the casting process.
-I want student artists to feel like their potential isn’t confined to any genre of theatre but can be applied and are valid in all of them.
+I expose students to plays that shed light on historically underrepresented stories and nurture their collaborative spirits.
+My students develop the confidence to reimagine classics to include their perspectives and gain the courage to tell new stories.
+I make room to cast beyond gender-based limitations and have open communication with nonbinary actors so their identities are respected in the casting process.
+I want student artists to feel like their perspectives are valid in all genres of theatre.

 bottom of page